imagitama/phasmophobia-site/items/smudge-stick/index.md

 # Smudge Stick

+**Delay Hunt: 5 seconds**

-This item is a single-use item and can be used to help defend yourself during the hunt.
+This item is a single-use item that can help the holder defend against the ghost during a hunt and can delay the hunt when it begins.

+## Start of the hunt

+When the hunt is starting (lights flickering) you can light it to delay the hunt for 5 seconds.

+## During the hunt

-When the hunt has begun (the lights have stopped flickering) and the ghost is nearby, light it with a ligher and the ghost will avoid trying to kill you (but not your nearby friends).
+When the hunt has begun (lights stopped flickering) and the ghost is nearby, light it with a lighter and the ghost will avoid trying to kill you.

+It can still kill you and it might not protect your nearby friends.

 ## Completing the optional objective